Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 affected users, allows deep searching of mode changes, reviewing active modes, editing duration of mode changes, and marking and annotation of them.

+This bot will need the `+o` flag in your channel so that it can op itself to remove bans when they expire; `/msg chanserv flags #yourchannel litharge +o`.

 When requesting litharge for your channel, simply `/invite litharge #yourchannel`.

 ### Usage